-Dean: Adam Tuchinsky; Associate Dean: Julien Murphy; Financial Manager: Keva Wright Berry; Administrative Specialists: Penny Glover, Elaine Lohrman, Stephanie McLeod
+Dean: Adam Tuchinsky; Associate Dean: Julien Murphy; Financial Manager: Pamela Roy; Administrative Manager: Elaine Lohrman; Administrative Specialists: Penny Glover, Stephanie McLeod

 The College of Arts, Humanities, and Social Sciences is dedicated to the ideal of a liberal arts education and serves as the intellectual core of the University by offering general education courses to all undergraduate students.
-The College houses two graduate programs and eight undergraduate academic units in the areas of fine and performing arts, humanities, and social sciences.
-The faculty of the College is committed to the preservation and dissemination of fundamental knowledge and dedicated to enhancing this knowledge through creative expression, scholarly interpretation, and research.
-By demanding teaching excellence, the College instills in all students the attributes of creative critical thinking, effective oral and written communication skills, and social values that embrace diversity and multiculturalism.
-Through the various disciplines, the College contributes to the formation of responsible citizens by providing an educational foundation upon which students build their lives and professions.
+The College houses graduate programs in music and creative writing and offers thirty undergraduate majors in the areas of fine and performing arts, humanities, and social sciences.
+Our nationally recognized faculty are engaged with our students typically in small classes and work one-on-one to enhance their knowledge through creative expression, scholarly interpretation, and research.
+Study abroad programs, internships, student research opportunities, service learning, and capstone courses enrich the undergraduate experience.
+Our classes are taught on the Portland, Gorham, Lewiston campuses, and online.
+Our College instills in our students the attributes of creative critical thinking, effective oral and written communication skills, and social values.
+By demanding teaching excellence and through a dynamic student-centered education, we prepare our students for responsible citizenship, participants in the creative economy, graduate studies, and challenging careers.

 The College of Arts, Humanities, and Social Sciences has the following undergraduate schools and departments: